4kbt/ReplicableAnalysis/README.md

 This repository documents a blind replicable-analysis measurement of the density of water, to be unveiled at the NIST Big G meeting in October 2014.

-To build this project, you need GNU make, GNU Octave, Gnuplot, and the usual complement of UNIX tools present on a Linux system.
+To build this project, you need GNU make, GNU Octave, Gnuplot, Imagemagick, LyX, and the usual complement of UNIX tools present on a Linux system.
 Clone the repository, and run 'make'.

+###### Build environment used for the NIST conference unblinding:
+* Debian GNU/Linux OS (testing)

+* LyX 2.0.6 (LyX 2.1.2 may yield one mis-rotated figure)

+* Octave 3.8.2, with similar octave-forge

+* git 2.1.0

+* GNU Make 4.0

+* Gnuplot 4.6 patchlevel 5

+* ImageMagick 6.8.9-6 Q16

+* sed 4.2.2

+* head, echo, wc, date : coreutils 8.23

+* bash 4.3.25(1)

+* GNU grep 2.20

+* GNU awk 4.1.1